aw-watson/Deduper-aw-watson/Part1/Deduplication Strategy.md

   + Split the line by tabs and store it in a list.
   + If the 0x4 bit of the `FLAG` field is set, continue on to the next line.
 We can't make any assumptions about unmapped reads, and we may as well check for them early.
   + If the UMI isn't in the set of known UMIs, continue on to the next line.
-  + Append the value in the `POS` field to the `QNAME` field, separating it from the rest of that string with a colon.
-We're about to edit the POS field, so this step will let us store the original value to retrieve later.
+  + Append an element to the list, with format `OP:i:<value in the POS field>`.
+This will store our original position so we can restore it later.
   + If the 0x10 bit of the `FLAG` field is unset:
     + The read is not reverse complemented.
     + Check for soft clipping by examining the `CIGAR` field.
 For these 'forward' reads, we want to see if there are any soft-clipped bases at the start of the `CIGAR` string.
-Regular expression: `^([0-9]+H)?([0-9]+)S`.
     + Take the value in the `POS` field.
 Subtract the amount of soft-clipped bases at the start of the `CIGAR` field, if any, and store that value back in the `POS` field.
     + Write the line to the intermediate file.
     + Continue to the next line.
   + Otherwise, if the 0x10 bit of the `FLAG` field is set:
     + The read is being reverse complemented.
     + Check for soft clipping by examining the `CIGAR` field.
-We actually still only need the amount of soft-clipped bases at the start of the `CIGAR` string.
-    + Take the value in the `POS` field.
-Subtract the amount of soft-clipped bases at the start of the `CIGAR` field.
-Add the length of the string in the `SEQ` field.
+Ignore any soft-clipped bases at the *start* of the string, but add all other base counts (including soft-clipped bases at the end) to the value in the `POS` field.
 Subtract 1.
 Store that value back in the `POS` field.
     + Write the line to the intermediate file.
     + Continue to the next line.
 + When there are no lines left to read in the input SAM file, close both files.
 ### Phase 2: Resorting
 + Run `samtools sort` on our intermediate file.
 Specify an output SAM file.
-+ We haven't violated any formatting rules (just made the content temporarily inaccurate), so this should be possible.
-Potential PCR duplicates should now be next to each other.
++ Potential PCR duplicates should now be next to each other.
 ### Phase 3: Filtering
 #### 3a: UMI Storage
 + Create a set to store UMIs.